npm/cli/doc/spec/file-specifiers.md

 be different then the original `package.json` (where it was relative to that `package.json`).

-# No, for `file:` type specifiers, we SHOULD shrinkwrap.
-Other symlinks we
-# should not.
-Other symlinks w/o the link spec should be an error.

 When shrinkwrapping file specifiers, the contents of the destination package's `node_modules` WILL NOT be included in the shrinkwrap.
 If you want to lock down the destination package's `node_modules` you should create a shrinkwrap for it